 - Locate “Financial Links”

 - Select the appropriate option and complete the transaction

 Examination Time and Location

 You will receive an email from the HSU Testing Center providing your test location on the HSU campus, instructions for what to bring, and our new cell phone policy.
 Note that if your cell phone is visible to the test proctors at any time during the exam, you will be asked to leave and will have to re-register (and re-pay) for the GWPE at another date.

 What to Bring to the Exam

-The GWPE essays are written in booklets distributed at the examination, so you do not need to bring paper.
+The GWPE essays are written in booklets distributed at the examination or typed in a computer lab, so you do not need to bring paper.
 You will, however, need to bring a ballpoint pen, the information your were sent regarding your test time and location, and a piece of identification--such as your HSU student card or drivers license--bearing your photograph and signature.
 Please note that you cannot be admitted to the examination without proper identification.